Jeffchen54/SKK-Downloader/README.md

 # SKK-Downloader
-**Not meant for external use but free for any to download and play with**
+**Not meant for external use but free for any to download and play with, functionality is not guaranteed until version 1.0**

 Description:
 Project used to play around with python and download from Sankaku while bypassing numerous methods employed by Sankaku.
 Method is slower than other mass downloaders and only compatible with https://chan.sankakucomplex.com/